benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 You can add breakdowns to multiple primary dimensions in this report, and in the same way that you added a breakdown to the primary dimension, you can also break down secondary dimensions (and tertiary dimensions, and beyond).
 This is a useful way to dive deep into your data.

-### Analyze Total Channel Contribution to Conversions
+### Analyze total channel contribution to conversions

 Previously, the Participation attribution model on the **Pages** report helped us to understand the average value of specific content.
 Similarly, we can attribute all Online Revenue to every page that a user interacted with during a visit prior to converting.
-This can be used on any dimension, to attribute all Online Revenue to every dimension value that a user touches during their visit.
-This is the *Visit Participation* model works.
+This can be used on any dimension to attribute all Online Revenue to every dimension value that a user touches during their visit.
+This is how the *Visit Participation* model works.

-Similarly, *Report Participation* allows you to attribute revenue back to all dimension values that a user touched prior to conversion *across the whole report date range*.
+Similarly, *Report Participation* allows you to attribute revenue back to all dimension values that a user touched prior to conversion across the whole report date range.
 Report Participation is an *Any Touch* attribution model.

 *Add Online Orders (Report Participation) to the last touch channel report*

 1. Find the **Online Orders (Report Participation)** metric.
 2. Add it to the Marketing Channels Report.

 *image here*

 You can read this report as: *Each click (instances) represents this amount from Print ads.
 Print ads were the last-touch channel for 416 total Online Orders, but participated in 5.3K total Online Orders (13% of site total).*

-Remember, as with the Visit Participation metric, these values cannot be summed.
+Remember, as with the **Visit Participation** metric, these values cannot be summed.
 The same order in Participation models is attributed to multiple Marketing Channels.

 ### Analyze how channels assist conversions